Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Results

-Various alternative NNLO PDF sets are considered: CT18~\cite{Hou:2019efy}, CT18Z, MSHT20~\cite{Bailey:2020ooq}, HERAPDF2.0~\cite{H1:2015ubc}, and ABMP16~\cite{Alekhin:2017kpj}.
-The determined values of $\asmz$ range from a minimum of $0.1178$ with the ABMP16 PDF set to a maximum of $0.1192$ with the CT18Z PDF set.
-The midpoint value in this range of $\asmz = 0.1185$ is considered as nominal result, and the PDF envelope of $\pm 0.0007$ as an additional source of uncertainty.
-The determination of \asmz{} from the various different PDF sets is shown in Fig.~\ref{fig:PDFs}.
-Missing higher order uncertainties are estimated through independent variations of $\mu_R$, $\mu_F$ and $Q$ in the range $m_{\ell\ell}/2 \leq \{ \mu_R, \mu_F, Q \} \leq 2m_{\ell\ell}$ with the constraints $0.5\leq \{ \mu_F/\mu_R, Q/\mu_R, Q/\mu_F \}\leq 2$, leading to 14 variations.
-The determined values of $\asmz$ range from a minimum of $0.1177$ to a maximum of $0.1193$ with respect to the value at the central scale choice of $\asmz = 0.1187$, yielding a scale-variation envelope of $^{+0.0007}_{-0.0010}$.
-Alternative fits with a value of $b_{\textrm{lim}} = 2$~GeV$^{-1}$ in the $b_*$ regularization procedure and with the minimal prescription yields an uncertainty of $^{+0.0006}_{–0.0004}$.
-A fit in which the NNPDF4.0 PDF set is evolved with a variable-flavor number scheme yields $\delta\asmz = -0.0002$, which is considered as an additional source of uncertainty.
 The stability of the results upon variations of the fit range is tested by performing fits in the regions of $Z$-boson transverse momentum $\pt < 20$~GeV and $\pt < 40$~GeV.
-The spread in the determined values of $\asmz$ is at the level of $\pm 0.0001$ and the uncertainty of the fit increases from $\pm0.0007$ to $\pm0.0009$.
-Since the region $20 < \pt < 40$~GeV is sensitive to the matching of the resummed cross section to the fixed order prediction, this test provides a strong confirmation that the result is largely independent from the matching corrections.
+The spread in the determined values of $\asmz$ is at the level of $\pm 0.0001$ and the uncertainty of the fit increases from $\pm0.0007$ to $\pm0.0008$.
+Since the region $20 < \pt < 40$~GeV is sensitive to the matching of the resummed cross section to the fixed order prediction, this test provides a confirmation that the result is largely independent from the matching corrections in this region.
+Uncertainties associated to the stability of the fit results with respect to variations of the upper limit of the fit range are considered negligible.
 The fit range is also varied by excluding the low transverse-momentum region.
-The range is reduced up to $4 < \pt < 30$~GeV, with a spread in the values of $\asmz$ at the level of $\pm 0.0002$, and an increase in the uncertainty of the fit from $\pm0.0008$ to $\pm0.0015$.
-Since the low transverse-momentum region is the most sensitive to the non perturbative QCD effects, this test provides a strong validation of the model for the non-perturbative form factor.
-Uncertainties associated to the stability of the fit results with respect to variations of the fit range are considered negligible.
-A consistency check of the \asmz{} determination was performed using cross sections measured with the D0 detector~\cite{D0:2010qhp}.
-The fit to the D0 data in the $Z$-boson rapidity range $|y| < 1$ yields value of $\asmz = 0.1184 \pm 0.0013$ in the electron decay channel and $\asmz = 0.1186 \pm 0.0013$ in the muon decay channel, where the quoted uncertainties include experimental and PDF uncertainties\footnote{The D0 measurement, which was performed on the variable $\phi^{*}_{\eta}$, is extrapolated to the transverse-momentum \pt.
-The extrapolation procedure is associated to uncertainties which were not estimated in the analysis.}.
-The determined values of \asmz{} are compatible with the CDF result within experimental uncertainties.
-Determinations of \asmz{} with varying fit range and with cross sections measured with the D0 detector are shown in Fig.~\ref{fig:PDFs}.
+The range is reduced up to $4 < \pt < 30$~GeV, with a spread in the values of $\asmz$ at the level of $\pm 0.0002$, and an increase in the uncertainty of the fit from $\pm0.0008$ to $\pm0.0016$.
+For the fit in the range $4 < \pt < 30$~GeV the value of $g$ is determined as $0.3 \pm 0.3$~GeV$^2$ and the correlation between \asmz{} and $g$ is reduced from $-0.8$ to $-0.4$.
+Since the low transverse-momentum region is the most sensitive to the non-perturbative QCD effects, this test provides a validation of the model for the non-perturbative form factor.
+The spread of $\pm 0.0002$ from variations of the lower limit of the fit range is considered as an additional source of uncertainty.